nickheyer/dfcli-jenkins/README.md

 # Jenkins DFCli Plugin

-Like DFCli, but made in the last 20 years and without critical features hidden behind a stupid paywall.
+Like Jfrog, but made in the last 20 years and without critical features hidden behind a stupid paywall.

 ## LICENSE